-Welcome to the kayak fishing tips for beginners article.
-Kayak fishing is one of my true passions, it’s an amazing sport which is rapidly growing in popularity.
-There is however some dangerous elements to kayak fishing, If you have recently purchased a fishing kayak, or thinking of taking up this sport take please take some time to consider these basic safety tips.
+Welcome to the kayak fishing safety tips article.
+Kayak fishing is an amazing sport which is rapidly growing in popularity.
+There is however some dangerous elements to kayak fishing that you need to be prepared for.
+If you have recently purchased a fishing kayak or thinking of taking up this sport take please take some time to consider the safety tips below.
 It will ensure that your kayak fishing adventures are fun and safe.
-Here are 15 Kayak fishing safety tips to get you started.
+Here are our kayak fishing safety tips to get you started.

 Check out the video below which runs you through the essential steps of kayak fishing safety.
 I then take out a beginner on his first kayak fishing adventure and we happen to stumble upon a huge school of salmon.
 It’s a great watch so make sure to subscribe to the channel if you enjoy the content.